magma/magma/docs/readmes/dp/debug_logs.md

 ## eNB <-> AGW/enodebd

-To debug eNB side of Domain Proxy functionality, it typically falls down to inspecting the TR069 session data or looking into eNB specific data model/state machine implementation in `enodebd`.
+To debug the eNB side of Domain Proxy functionality, it typically comes down to inspecting the TR069 session data or looking into eNB specific data model/state machine implementation in `enodebd`.

-To view eNB logs from a TR069 session with `AGW`/`enodebd`, login to AGW and look for `enodebd` log file:
+To view eNB logs from a TR069 session with `AGW`/`enodebd`, login to AGW and look for the `enodebd` log file:

 ```console
 tail -f /var/log/enodebd.log